sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 **Some popular tools for automation include:**

-- [**Cody AI by Sourcegraph**](https://sourcegraph.com/cody): An AI-powered tool that automates various development tasks, from code reviews and fixing coding issues to code documentation.
+- [**Sourcegraph Cody**](https://sourcegraph.com/cody): A code AI assistant that helps developers write, understand, and maintain code.
 - [**ESLint**](https://eslint.org/): A code linter that automates code formatting and bug detection by applying predefined coding standards, enhancing productivity and code quality.
 It streamlines workflows by forcing consistency across the codebase.
 - [**Jenkins**](https://www.jenkins.io/): An open-source automation server that supports building, deploying, and automation in software development.
 - [**GitHub Actions**](https://github.com/features/actions)**:** This is a custom workflow or automation script integrated with GitHub.
 It enables the automation of workflows directly from your repository.